virtualstaticvoid/ldhdns/README.md

   --network host \
   --restart always \
   --security-opt "apparmor=unconfined" \
-  --env LDHDNS_DOMAIN_SUFFIX=ldh.dns \
   --volume "/var/run/docker.sock:/tmp/docker.sock" \
   --volume "/var/run/dbus/system_bus_socket:/var/run/dbus/system_bus_socket" \
   virtualstaticvoid/ldhdns:0.1.0
 ```

+Optionally, the network ID, domain name suffix and container label can be overridden with environment variables:

+* `LDHDNS_NETWORK_ID` for docker network name to use.
+The default is `ldhdns`.
+* `LDHDNS_DOMAIN_SUFFIX` for domain name suffix to use.
+The default is `ldh.dns`.
-Additionally, the `LDHDNS_SUBDOMAIN_LABEL` environment variable can be used to override the label used by containers.
-The default label is `dns.ldh/subdomain`.
+* `LDHDNS_SUBDOMAIN_LABEL` for label used by containers.
+The default is `dns.ldh/subdomain`.

 ### Your Containers

-For the containers needing DNS, add a `dns.ldh/subdomain=<sub-domain>` label with the desired sub-domain.
+For the containers needing DNS, add the `dns.ldh/subdomain=<sub-domain>` label with the desired sub-domain.
 The sub-domain will be appended to the domain name given in the `LDHDNS_DOMAIN_SUFFIX` environment variable of the controller to form a fully qualified domain name.

 To apply the label; for example from the command line: